CDL Truck Driver Screening Interview Template

 What equipment have you driven — manual versus automatic transmission, sleeper versus day cab, dry van, reefer, flatbed, tanker?
 Are there any equipment types you are not comfortable with?

-What this assesses: Matches the candidate to carriers running compatible equipment, especially important for manual transmission and specialized trailers like flatbed or tanker.
+What this assesses: Matches the candidate to carriers running compatible equipment, especially manual transmission and specialized trailers like flatbed or tanker.
+Strong answers name the equipment they are confident on and are honest about what they will not run; weak answers claim they can drive anything, which often hides thin time on manual, flatbed, or tanker and shows up in orientation.

 6